research-team/memristive-brain/doc/developers-guide.md

 Recommended logging levels: info and debug.

 ## Document your code

+0. Schematic components should be documented in LTSpice: add short description of each op-amp input and output.

 1. Functions must be named in meaningful manner to identify what this functions is doing:
 Ex: ees_slice (create slices according to EES), bio_deviation (calculate deviation according to biological data)